 - Fine tune your tippet.
 Though fluorocarbon tippet isn’t as supple as monofilament for dry fly fishing, the added transparency of fluorocarbon has proven beneficial to up close dry fly fishing and nymphing.

 - When casting, make sure your line misses on the side with the heavier current, allowing the fly to pass by the fish before you need to recast.
 If you miss on the eddy side, you might spook your fish by pulling your flies out of the eddy for your recast.

 - Use a Davy Knot to tie on your flies.
 Strong and thin, the Davy’s knot doesn’t create a large profile off of the eye of the hook.
 This might prove beneficial over a long clinch knot in very technical situations.

 When the fish takes

-You’ve waited this long, don’t blow it by pulling the fly out of the fish’s mouth.
+- You’ve waited this long, don’t blow it by pulling the fly out of the fish’s mouth.
 Wait to set the hook until the moment when you see the fish start to move away from where he took your fly, especially if fishing dries.
 With nymphs, strike quickly.

 These tips might be overkill for many who fish for trout, but we enjoy fly-fishing because it’s inherently the hard way to do things.
 And if a large picky trout is feeding in a very technical situation, that’s the hardest of hard situations.
 But that just makes the reward all the more satisfying.
 So take these tips along, I hope they help.